 As an exchange student, units in medicine and dentistry will not be available to you.

-There some units are taught in English at Heidelberg University but most are taught in German.
+There some units are taught in English at University of Frankfurt but most are taught in German.
 If you wish to study units taught in German, you are required to have a level B2 CEFR as a minimum.

 Banking and finance,